-By improving spinal alignment people experience improved posture as correction of non-adapting reflexive contracture of skeletal musculature is attained.
-This postural balance leads to better body-weight distribution which improves the position of internal organs and helps protect those structures acting to stabilize the spine.
+By improving spinal alignment people experience improved posture.
+This postural balance leads to better body-weight distribution which improves the structures acting to stabilize the spine.
 As less energy is required to oppose gravity, you will have more energy to think, function, heal and maintain yourself.

 No, a true misalignment will not realign on its own.